markeldigital/markeldigital.github.io/_posts/2016-01-04-senior-developer.md

 title: Senior Developer
 author: Markel HR
 ---
+Markel International is seeking a talented and passionate senior developer to work within its retail transformation team(s).

 Markel International (MINT) underwrites a diverse portfolio of property, casualty and marine insurance and reinsurance business on a world-wide basis.
 We are a division of the Markel Corporation, which markets and underwrites speciality insurance products and programmes to a variety of niche markets.
 In each of these markets we seek to provide quality products and excellent customer service so that we can be a market leader.
 Our financial goals are to earn consistent underwriting profits and superior investment returns to build shareholder value.